Katyń (film): Controversy

 During the post-war era Soviet authorities in Poland suppressed the historical truth surrounding the events at Katyn.
 Dorota Niemtz writes:

 For decades, any discussion of the slaughter carried out in Katyń was forbidden in postwar Stalinist Poland, while in the Soviet Union itself, blame for the atrocity was laid on German troops following the breach of the Molotov–Ribbentrop pact by Hitler.”

 Not until 1989, with the fall of Communism in Poland in 1989, did the first non-communist Polish government acknowledge that the crime was committed under the direction of Joseph Stalin.
 In 1990, Mikhail Gorbachev acknowledged Soviet responsibility for the Katyń massacre for the first time.
 In 1991, Boris Yeltsin made public the documents which had authorized the massacre.

 On September 18, 2007, Rossiyskaya Gazeta, the official newspaper of the Russian government, published an article by Alexander Sabov claiming that the widely accepted version of the tragedy is based on a single dubious copy of a document related to the massacre, and hence the evidence for the Soviet responsibility would be unreliable.
 This prompted an immediate response from the Polish media.
 As a retort, the next day, Gazeta Wyborcza emphasized the formal admission by the Soviet Union of NKVD responsibility and republished documents to that effect.

-In April 2009, the authorities of the People's Republic of China banned the movie from being distributed in the country due to its anti-communist ideology.
-However, imported copies are widely available.